Corking: Another way to Verify You are Getting An Authentic Heirloom Mirliton

 Made In the Shade

-If you are not lucky enough to have natural shade, a good shade cloth is the answer.
+Build your trellis so you can easily mount a shade cloth over the vine.
+You won’t need it unless the temperatures stay above 95°.
 It can be thrown over the vine or mounted over it.
 Shade cloths come in different shading percentages, and we recommend 40% cloth with grommets so it does not blow away.
 They are available at Amazon and most big box stores.
 Shop around online to find one that will last for years.
 An Amazon link is here.